Best Electric Smoker 2026: Masterbuilt vs Char-Broil vs Reality

 Char-Broil Deluxe Digital: The Insulated Option

-The Char-Broil Deluxe at $299 has one feature that stands out: double-wall insulated construction.
+The Char-Broil Deluxe has one feature that stands out: double-wall insulated construction.
 In normal conditions (60F+ ambient), this does not matter much -- the Masterbuilt holds temperature fine.
 In cold weather (below 40F), it matters significantly.

 Electric smokers in cold weather can struggle to maintain 225F because the thin walls lose heat to the environment faster than the element can compensate.
 The Char-Broil's insulation keeps internal temperature stable when ambient drops.
 If you cook outdoors through fall and winter in a northern climate, this is worth the price premium.